Sensing Security Oriented OFDM-ISAC Against Multi-Intercept Threats: Numerical Simulations

+Fig. \ref{fig:7} plots curves of the IML versus the transmit power.
+We can observe that the IMLs realized by the proposed HBF-ISAC design are close, maintaining around $45$dBm with different transmit power, while the TS-based HBF-ISAC design causes an IML higher than $45$dBm.
+Besides, the HBF-RadarOnly design leads to the highest IML, even at $55$dBm with the transmit power $34$dBm.
+This verifies the effectiveness of the proposed HBF-ISAC design in terms of suppressing the radiated power to combat PD.

+Moreover, Fig. \ref{fig:8} compares the space-frequency spectra obtained by different design schemes.
+As can be seen from Fig. \ref{fig:8-1} and Fig. \ref{fig:8-4}, the space-frequency spectrum obtained by the proposed HBF-ISAC design and the FD-ISAC design can maintain $20$dBm in the mainlobe region and suppress the level in the clutter region to below $0$dBm.
+However, the space-frequency spectrum obtained by the TS-based HBF-ISAC design generates mainlobe level even higher than $25$dBm and fails to generate an extremely low nulling level toward the whole clutter region.
+This demonstrates that the proposed HBF-ISAC design can effectively achieve mainlobe control and clutter suppression, achieving space-frequency shaping performance comparable to the FD-ISAC scheme, while significantly outperforming the TS-based HBF-ISAC design.

-Fig. \ref{fig:3-2} compares the cyclic spectra extracted by the advanced ER aircraft for different design schemes with the uncertain discrete angular set $\bf \Theta$.
-It can be seen that the cyclic spectra obtained by the proposed HBF Anti-PD\&CA ISAC scheme and the FD Anti-PD\&CA ISAC scheme only have peaks when the normalized cyclic frequency is 0, while the cyclic spectra obtained by the HBF Radar Only scheme and the HBF Anti-PD ISAC scheme have some peaks in other regions.
-Besides, all the cyclic spectra obtained by the proposed scheme with $\bf \Theta$ have high similarity with that of the AWGN in Fig. \ref{fig:CS-AWGN}.
-This validates the effectiveness and superiority of the proposed design over the existing design in combating CA intercept threat via generating a noise-like cyclic spectrum.
+Fig. \ref{fig:9} compares the cyclic spectra obtained by different design schemes, with the number of Monte Carlo trials is $N_{\rm MC} = 5000$.
+It can be seen from Fig. \ref{fig:9-1} and Fig. \ref{fig:9-4} that the cyclic spectra obtained by the proposed HBF-ISAC design and FD-ISAC design are similar to the cyclic spectrum of AWGN as shown in Fig. \ref{fig:CS-AWGN}.
+However, Fig. \ref{fig:9-2} and Fig. \ref{fig:9-5} show that the HBF-Comm.Only design and the TS-based HBF-ISAC design generate cyclic spectra obviously different from the cyclic spectrum of AWGN.
+This verifies the effectiveness of the proposed HBF-ISAC design in terms of generating noise-like cyclic spectrum to combat CA.